tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Offer Decisioning Engine/Exercise7-OfferActivity.md

  ![Demo](images/createDecision5.png)

-10. Click `Next` to review a summary of you offer activity.
+10. Click `Next` to review a summary of your offer decision.
 You should see 3 decisions, each containing 2 offer types (Auto loan and Wealth management,) and a fallback offer.

     ![Demo](images/createDecision6.png)